GerritCodeReview/homepage/pages/site/support.md

 no guarantee for this.
 Which fixes are backported to these old releases is decided on a case by case basis.

-End of life for old releases happens implicitly when a new Gerrit version is released, and is not necessarily announced.
+End of life for old release happens implicitly when a new Gerrit version is released, and is announced via the [project news](https://www.gerritcodereview.com/news.html) and on the mailing list.

 The following table shows the current level of support for Gerrit releases: